nraghuraman/Personal-Website/README.md

 # Personal-Website
 This is a personal website which I created to explain a little bit about myself.
-I coded it with HTML, CSS, and JavaScript.
+I coded it with HTML, CSS (with Bootstrap), and JavaScript.